-For parents, waiting to find out whether their child got into the school of their choice is challenging.
-Some parents might be managing applications at 15 to 20 charter schools simultaneously.
-Most parents don’t have the time to check in with each school to find out where their child’s application is in the process and whether or not their child got a seat.
+For parents, waiting to find out whether their child got into the school of their choice can be challenging.
+Some parents might be managing applications to 15 to 20 schools simultaneously, and most don’t have the time to check in with each school to find out where their child’s application is in the process and whether or not their child got a seat.
 This could unintentionally give parents with more resources and time a better shot at winning the lottery, leading to the perception among some parents that the system is unfair or can be gamed.

 With online and mobile access, parents can apply online and track the status of the application anytime, saving significant amounts of time, minimizing anxiety, and avoiding unnecessary paperwork.